Sairajepawar/quickpay/README.md

 - **Digital Wallet:**
    - Users can create and manage a virtual wallet to handle their funds.
-   - The wallet allows for balance viewing, transaction history tracking, and other wallet-related actions.

 - **Payments:**
    - Seamlessly perform peer-to-peer transactions between registered users.

 - **Responsive Design:**
-   - Built using React and styled with TailwindCSS/Bootstrap to ensure a smooth and responsive UI/UX across all devices, including mobile, tablet, and desktop.
+   - Built using React and styled with TailwindCSS to ensure a smooth and responsive UI/UX.

 ## Tech Stack

 - **Frontend:**
   - React.js for creating dynamic and responsive user interfaces.
-  - TailwindCSS or Bootstrap for styling and layout.
+  - TailwindCSS for styling and layout.
   - Axios for handling asynchronous HTTP requests between the client and server.

 - **Backend:**